 Woody Allen tackles the erratic nature of love in this 90 minute film set in the aesthetically wonderful Barcelona.

-When we are first introduced to Vicky (Rebecca Hall) and Cristina (Scarlett Johansson) Allen wastes no time in discerning an obvious distinction between the two.
-The former being an academic studying Catalan identity and the latter a self-labelled failed artist.
-This contrast in character comes to the fore when the two encounter Juan Antonio (Javier Bardem), a character’s whose life philosophies and prepossessing features appear as intimidatingly unconventional to the women.
+When we are first introduced to Vicky (Rebecca Hall) and Cristina (Scarlett Johansson), Allen wastes no time in discerning an obvious distinction between the two.
+The former is an academic studying Catalan identity and the latter a self-labelled failed artist.
+This contrast in character comes to the fore when the two encounter Juan Antonio (Javier Bardem), a character whose life philosophy and prepossessing features appear intimidatingly unconventional to the women.
 The dissimilarity is hugely important in the film as it displays the nature of love and that a relationship shouldn’t be dictated by just how similar two people are.

-Indeed, Allen quickly addresses this as Juan Antonio’s much talked about ex-wife, Maria Elena (Penelope Cruz), re-enters his life just as he get closer with Vicky and Cristina.
-Maria Elena is established as an artistic inspiration and genius by Juan Antonio, clearly the highest form of aesthetic intellect in the film and especially within the complex love-square made by Allen.
-The effect of jumping from a love triangle to a love square can be likened to the Western genre’s evolution form a two man stand-off to a three-man stand off, it adds a whole new dimension to the matrix and all conceived notions and ideas about the former structure must be revised.
-Of course, in Allen’s film this love-square is used to depict both circumstance and the nature of love and life, two things that are hugely in the fore in many of his films.
+Indeed, Allen quickly addresses this as Juan Antonio’s much talked about ex-wife, Maria Elena (Penelope Cruz), re-enters his life just as he gets closer with Vicky and Cristina.
+Maria Elena is established as an artistic inspiration and genius by Juan Antonio, clearly the highest form of aesthetic intellect in the film and especially within the complex love-square constructed by Allen.
+The effect of jumping from a love triangle to a love square can be likened to the Western genre’s evolution from a two man stand-off to a three-man stand off – it adds a whole new dimension to the matrix and all conceived notions and ideas about the former structure must be revised.
+Of course, in Allen’s film this love-square is used to depict both circumstance and the nature of love and life – two things that are hugely in the fore in many of his films.
 As well as this, the square evidently creates a grand deal of tension and awkwardness for not only the characters but for the viewer as well.

-The practical side of the film proved to give it a very classy and refined look, from the sultry yellow hues used to filter the film to the authentic Spanish guitar score that zigs and zags from melancholic to a chirpy timbres.
+The practical side of the film proved to give it a very classy and refined look, from the sultry yellow hues used to filter the film, to the authentic Spanish guitar score that zigs and zags between melancholic and chirpy tunes.
 Allen’s use of long takes coupled with his uniquely realistic dialogue creates an unparalleled sense of naturalistic living.
-Finally, his choice of Barcelona transcends it being only a backdrop but it is characterised through it’s art and it’s culture.
-As the characters look upon the modern works of abstract art and are able to dig out a meaning for themselves it’s evident that Allen wants us to ponder what degree we really perceive and understand art, but also to what degree we really perceive and understand love.
+Finally, his choice of Barcelona transcends it being only a backdrop but it is characterised through its art and its culture.
+As the characters look upon the modern works of abstract art and are able to dig out a meaning for themselves, it’s evident that Allen wants us to ponder what degree we really perceive and understand art, but also to what degree we really perceive and understand love.